 Hawaii is the youngest state to join the US and is the only state not geographically located in the country.
 It has a tropical climate, with rainforests and coffee plantations.
 The state is also famous for its mesmerizing beaches.

 And that’s probably why you are here.
-Maybe you’re looking for a cheaper alternative to Hawaii.
-Or maybe you want to explore cheaper places like Hawaii in the world.
+But now you’re looking for some cheaper alternatives to Hawaii.
+You’d love exploring places like Hawaii in the world because why not!

 Let’s find out what I’ve got for you 🙂